nvh2205/noti-believe/README.md

 Nest is [MIT licensed](LICENSE).
 # startkit-nest

-## NestJS Microservice with RabbitMQ

-This project includes an integrated microservice architecture using RabbitMQ for message transport.
-The API module connects to RabbitMQ to send and receive messages.
-See the detailed instructions in [MICROSERVICE_SETUP.md](./MICROSERVICE_SETUP.md).

-### Queue Configuration

-All queue names are defined as constants in the API module:
-- Main queue: `main_queue` (handles user and auth operations)
-- Prediction service queue: `prediction_queue`

-### Service Configuration

-The application uses two primary service clients:
-- `MAIN_SERVICE`: Handles all user and authentication operations via the main queue
-- `PREDICTION_SERVICE`: Handles all prediction-related operations via the prediction queue
+## Application Architecture

+This project is a NestJS application with API and worker components using Redis for caching and message queuing.

 ### Quick Start with Docker Compose

-The easiest way to run the full stack including RabbitMQ is using Docker Compose:
+The easiest way to run the full stack is using Docker Compose:

 ```bash
 # Start all services